-- 1. What about the choir: can they sing?
-Yes. - 2.
-So can we resume choir practice as usual?
+Local decision making may conclude that it is sensible for a choir to be un-masked for the whole service, if singing multiple items in quick succession (reflecting government advice HERE: wearing a face covering you should avoid taking it off and putting it back on a lot in quick succession to minimise potential contamination) - 2.
+So can we have choir practice as usual?
 Yes. - 3.
 Can children sing?
 Yes. - 4.
 How many children (U18s) can be in the choir?
-No limits.
-RSCM International Chorister Day (Sept 19th) provides a platform to help you re-invigorate your chorister line in the choir: International Chorister Day | RSCM (NB: this page is being populated at the moment keep checking back for more materials and resources over the next few weeks) - 5.
+No limits. - 5.
 How many musicians and singers can we have?This will be informed by your own local risk assessment of space available between singers).
 Good ventilation and duty of care towards singers are both essential. - 6.
 Can the congregation sing?
 Yes!
-But you need to think about whether wearing masks is a sensible risk mitigation measure for indoor services.
+But congregations must wear masks for indoor services.
+We advise that this should include for singing, particularly being mindful that for carol services there are lots of carols to be sung, potentially with larger numbers.
 For support with getting your congregation singing again, see HERE - 7.
+What about concerts?
+There are slightly different rules for concerts if your audience is to exceed 500 this guidance is for services. - 8.
 Where can I find Risk Assessment templates?
 Here are links to the RSCM website documents: